jsalinasf/cheat_sheets/linuxCommands.md

 Go to command mode and type

-	%s/search_string/new_string/g # g for global, to replace all ocurrences
+	%s/search_string/new_string/g # g for global, to replace all ocurrences.

 Go to the beginning of the file:

 	:gg

+Remeber vim is vi improved.
+It has color markup and automatic indentation.
+It may be beneficial for some type of work you do.

+You could try vimtutor to learn some additional commands

+	vimtutor

 ### RedHat Family Package manager